Who We Are

 When the LORD bought back the captive ones to Zion, we were like dreamers. − Psalm 126:1

 Messianic Jews are Jewish men and women who embraced Yeshua as their Messiah.
 They remain faithful to their heritage because they are Jews who have returned to the God of Israel by embracing Israel’s Messiah.
 Moreover, they are members of the wider body of Jewish people, despite whether some embrace or reject them.
 At the same time, they are also members of the wider community of Jesus’ followers.
-Messianic Jewish congregations are spiritual communities of Jews and non-Jews who embrace Jesus.
-They identify with the Jewish community and at the same time the wider community of Jesus’ followers.
-They express their worship and practice their faith in a culturally Jewish context as the first followers of Jesus did.
+Messianic Jewish congregations are spiritual communities of Jews and Christians who embrace Yeshua.
+They identify with the Jewish community and at the same time the wider community of Yeshua’s followers.
+They express their worship and practice their faith in a culturally Jewish context as the first followers of Yeshua did.
 They celebrate Biblical holidays, observe Jewish practices, and ascribe to the Tanakh and B’rit Hadashah. − Isaiah 10:21; Jeremiah 31:31; Matthew 10:6; Romans 1:16; 11:23-24

 Zachar chasdo v’emunato l’veit Yisrael.